I'll Get By (As Long as I Have You): Film versions

 Note: A frequent claim that Billie Holiday's version of "I’ll Get By" was used for the 1973 TV movie Birds of Prey is unverifiable.
-Comparisons of the movie soundtrack vs. Holiday's surviving recordings on the iTunes Store show that the vocals and orchestrations do not match.
-The singer in the movie, still unknown and uncredited in the film, had a much deeper voice than Holiday and the orchestra and arrangement were noticeably more modern than any of Holiday's known or surviving recordings.
-Reader can verify this by playing the URL recording of the original movie version (posted to one of the IMDb reviews of the movie) and then listening to any of Holiday's recordings on the Apple ITunes Store.
-They are noticeably different in all respects.
-Very unlikely a Holiday version was used.
+Comparisons of the movie soundtrack vs. Holiday's surviving recordings show that the vocals and orchestrations do not match.
+The film's singer, still unknown and uncredited, had a much deeper voice than Holiday, and the orchestra and arrangement were noticeably more modern than any of Holiday's recordings.
+Readers can verify this by playing the URL recording of the original movie version (posted to one of the IMDb reviews of the movie), then listening to any of Holiday's recordings on the Apple ITunes Store, which are noticeably different in all respects.
+It is very unlikely a Holiday version was used.

 In popular culture

 This song was interpreted by Marilyn Monroe during one of her lessons in the Actors Studio.
 According to some, Monroe's performance caused a member of the audience to cry, which convinced some observers of her acting ability.

-This song is not to be confused with "I'll Get By," the 1991 hit ballad by Eddie Money.
+This song is not to be confused with "I'll Get By", the 1991 hit ballad by Eddie Money.